The Bay Area Country Dance Society Website

 Regularly-Scheduled Dance Series

-BACDS operates twelve regularly-scheduled dance series on Wednesday, Friday, Saturday, and Sunday evenings.
+BACDS operates many regularly-scheduled dance series on Mondays, Tuesdays, Thursdays, Friday and Saturday evenings, and Sunday afternoons.
 If you live in the greater San Francisco bay area, one of our regular dances is close to you.
+See the individual series page for start and end times, prices, and maps, or our directions page for an overall area map.

 Contra and Square Dances